 Moulder Center research efforts in addiction, withdrawal, Alzhiemer’s disease, cardiovascular and metabolic disease, cancer, and anti-viral agents are supported through a variety of funding sources including funded grants, generous gifts from distinguished alumni, and industrial partnerships.

 "The Moulder Center for Drug Discovery and its staff are dedicated to advancing drug discovery science through collaborative research and training programs designed to develop scientific talents of the next generation."
-Magid Abou-Gharbia, Director.
+Magid Abou-Gharbia, founding director.